music-suite/music-suite/docs/src/User-Guide.md

 ##  Our first score

-TODO this will be simple:
+The first musical expression we write will be simple: it consists of a single letter:

 ```music+haskell
 c
 ```

-TODO notice defaults: octave, accidental (none), duration, part and dynamics
+This of course represents the note C. You will notice that there is more information in the score than what we entered.
+This is because most musical aspects have a *default value* in Music Suite.
+We will see how to override them later, but for now we can note:

-The default octave is the octave containing "middle C", or *C4* in [scientific pitch notation](https://en.wikipedia.org/wiki/Scientific_pitch_notation).
+- The default *octave* is the octave containing "middle C", or *C4* in [scientific pitch notation](https://en.wikipedia.org/wiki/Scientific_pitch_notation).

-THe default duration is a whole note.
+- The default *duration* is a whole note.
 Durations are measured in rational numbers: a duration of `1` is a whole note (or semibreve), a duration of `1/2` is a half note (or minim), and so on.

+- The default *dynamic value* is *mf* (meaning *mezzo-forte*, "medium loud").

+- The default *instrument* is *Piano*.

 > Note: In Haskell, numbers are *overloaded*.
 The syntax do not convey any type information: `0.25` and `1/4` are equivalent.
 In Music Suite, all time values are implemented using arbitrary-precision integers and rational numbers, so you do not have to worry about rounding errors.

+By default note have no *accidentals* or *articulation marks*.
+We will see how to add those later as well.

 ## Duration and onset